Find Affordable College Courses

 $56,500 Average Tuition & Fees

-New York University ranked #9 on this year’s Best Value Area Studies Schools in New York list.
-NYU is a fairly large private not-for-profit school located in the city of New York.
+New York University landed the #9 spot in the 2023 rankings for the best value area studies programs.
+NYU is a very large private not-for-profit school located in the large city of New York.

-In-state tuition fees for undergraduate students at NYU are $56,500 per year.
+NYU undergraduate students pay an average of $56,500 in in-state tuition and fees each year.
 On average, area studies graduates from NYU take out $18,547 in student loans while working on their degree.

 Read full report on Area Studies at New York University